bshuva/bshuva.github.io/src/content/projects/design-education.md

   - Interaction Design
   - UX Design
   - Design Education
-project_bg_color: ""
-project_fg_color: ""
 ---

 ![](../../assets/projects/design-education/Dchallangeapp/thumbnail.png)

 This project aims to enable high school students to relate more to their learned science and mathematical studies and understand their application in real-life scenarios.
 Introducing design to high school students makes it one of the best ways to do so, as it makes students open-minded, exploratory, and critical thinkers.

 Providing them with a tool to understand their surroundings and culture, this project tries to create awareness about design thinking among students.
 It can also play a significant role in finding appropriate solutions to local problems.